UK-Export-Finance/dtfs2/doc/tfm-sso.md

    `userToken` value in the UI server session.

 2. You'll notice that Entra ID initially returns an "Auth Code", which we then need to check the validity of in TFM API.
-Usually, this check is used to gain an Access Token from Entra, however in our case, we are using our own local token issuing policy.
+   Usually, this check is used to gain an Access Token from Entra, however in our case we are using our own local token issuing policy.

    As a result, we perform this check but immediately discard the Access Token and issue our own local token.

-   Note: As the request for the Auth Code involves the browser, it is less secure as browsers are more susceptible to malicious attacks.
+   **Note**: As the request for the Auth Code involves the browser, it is less secure as browsers are more susceptible to malicious attacks.
    The Auth Code is therefore a short-lived, one-time-use code.
    The Access Token (which we discard) in contrast is long-lived and can be used multiple times.
 As a result, we should only get an Access Token via a secure server-to-server request (TFM API to Entra ID).

    If we need to communicate with Entra multiple times, we should look to use the Access Token issued by Entra and not the auth code.
    This is as per the [OAuth 2.0 spec](https://oauth.net/2/).

 3. Why do we briefly see an "accept-sso-redirect" form before submitting another duplicate request to the TFM UI?
 This is because we need to be able to